DevriX/multisite-auth/readme.md

 ## Addons

 - <a href="https://github.com/elhardoum/muauth-recaptcha">Google reCaptcha</a> for handling spam.
+- <a href="https://github.com/elhardoum/muauth-mailchimp">MailChimp</a> to opt-in users to your mailing list(s) easily from signup forms.

 This plugin is recently released so we will be working on more addons and implementations as soon as possible.